joe-tito/hashicorp-vault-nodejs-example/README.md

 # Node.js Vault Example

 This repository is meant to demonstrate some of the basic functionality of HashiCorp Vault.
-Specifically, it demonstrates storing and accessing secretes stored in HashiCorp's KV2 (key/value pair) engine.
+Specifically, it demonstrates storing and accessing secrets stored in HashiCorp's KV2 (key/value pair) engine.

 This repository demonstrates the following Vault functionality:

 - How to connect a Node.js application to a running instance of Vault
-- How to create a new key/value secret and store it in Vault
+- How to write a key/value secret to Vault
-- How to retried an existing key/value secret from Vault
-- How to delete an existing key/value secret from Vault
+- How to read a key/value secret from Vault

 ## NodeJS Installation